 Shane Black eat your heart out!

-Competently made and with a stellar cast to boot, Alien Nation could have been so much more, particularly as a critique on modern capitalism, which it seems to pick up on briefly, only to drop the ball on this political hot potato.
+Competently made and with a stellar cast to boot, Alien Nation could have been so much more, particularly as a critique on modern capitalism, which it seems to pick up on briefly.
 Worse is its abject lethargy for a potentially winning concept, and the kind of uninspired humour which robs its stars of any kind of palpable chemistry.